 Building emotional resilience

-Your child will perceive, respond, and interact with emotions differently day-to-day.
+Your child will perceive, respond, and interact with emotions differently from day to day.
 It is helpful to create time in the day (even for a few minutes) for your child to connect with their emotions.
 Checking in with your child’s emotions is as simple as the PASTA method:

 - Pause and breathe.